Appendix B — Multiservice Codes Applicable to Flight Test

 MANEUVER [azimuth, range, altitude] {I} [A/A] [AIR-MAR] Specified GROUP is maneuvering in azimuth, range, and/or altitude.

-MERGED {I} [A/A] FRIENDLIES and targets have arrived in the visual arena.
+MERGE {I} [A/A] FRIENDLIES and targets have arrived in the visual arena.

 PASSING {I} [A/A] Two GROUPs initially separated in range, decrease range separation and are passing each other.